-After looking at several farms in the Kittilä area, I decided to go for Rami’s.
+After looking at several farms in the Kittilä area of Finnish Lapland near Levi, I decided to go for Rami’s.
 Excellent reputation, reasonably priced and obviously popular.
 When I booked mid-October it was the last spot available in the week after NYE!
 The dogs work only during the week, their weekends are “off”.
 After my reservation request by email, confirmation came quickly and clearly: we were going!
 Yeah!!

 The ride to the farm is already a mixture of a fairytale and adventure.
 At the end of December the sun does not rise above the horizon in this part of Finland.
 Driving through this landscape felt magical, with everything around you covered in thick layers of snow and this special semi-daylight.
 While dreamily driving, we initially missed the exit off the 80 road.
 Shit!
 The fact that the sign was covered in snow did not help either… Oh well, thank God for Google Maps.